Represent your region at the U20's Festival

 The IRC's comprise a weekend of racing by regional teams from throughout the UK at the British Triathlon U20's Festival.

-Each region takes a team of 12 athletes and (4 reserves) from TriStar 2 and TriStar 3 categories (4 male and 4 female athletes from each age group).
-This years U20's event will take place on the 15th and 16th September at Mallory Park, Leicestershire.
+Each region takes a team of 12 athletes and (4 relay athletes) from TriStar 2 and TriStar 3 categories (4 male and 4 female athletes from each age group).
+This years U20's event will take place on the 7th and 8th September at Mallory Park, Leicestershire.

 Qualify for the North West Team